Haydn and Mozart: Mozart's view of Haydn

 Mozart's early biographer Franz Niemetschek, who interviewed Mozart's widow Constanze, describes Mozart's esteem for Haydn.
 In one passage from his biography he says:

 High esteem for true merit, and regard for the individual, influenced his judgment of works of art.
 He was always very touched when he spoke of the two Haydns or other great masters.

-By "Haydns", Niemetschek refers also to Joseph's now quite underrated brother Michael, who was both Leopold and W. A. Mozart's friend and colleague during his many years in Salzburg as organist-choirmaster of the cathedral there.
+By "Haydns", Niemetschek refers also to Joseph's brother Michael, who was both Leopold and W. A. Mozart's friend and colleague during his many years in Salzburg as organist-choirmaster of the cathedral there.

 An often-retold anecdote from Niemetschek is the following:

 At a private party a new work of Joseph Haydn was being performed.
 Besides Mozart there were a number of other musicians present, among them a certain man who was never known to praise anyone but himself.
 He was standing next to Mozart and found fault with one thing after another.
 For a while Mozart listened patiently; when he could bear it no longer and the fault-finder once more conceitedly declared: "I would not have done that", Mozart retorted: "Neither would I, but do you know why?
 Because neither of us could have thought of anything so appropriate.

 Niemetschek concludes, "By this remark he made for himself yet another irreconcilable enemy."

 However, scholars have questioned the authenticity of Niemetschek's claims regarding Mozart.
 Niemetschek claimed to have had a long association with Mozart, but the lack of direct quotations or citings of personal conversations leads some scholars to doubt his claims.
 However, he welcomed Mozart's two surviving sons, Karl and Wolfgang Jr., into his home in the Lesser Quarter and became a foster father figure to them.